dominicmeroux/OpenXC-in-R/README.md

 The R-MongoDB program offers an approach to interfacing between MongoDB and R. Note, other programs (e.g. Python, etc.) may allow more options in interfacing with MongoDB, but as with the R-MySQL file, the R-MongoDB file offers a way to take advantage of R for analyzing data.

 # SparkR Approach
 This code was used on Databricks after uploading drive trace files.
-The code is currently a very rough draft - updates coming soon!
+The code is currently a rough draft and is meant to offer an R alternative to a PySpark approach (e.g. similar to the SMS Taxi dashboard and another program in development) - updates coming soon!